ChristopherRoberts-M/ChristopherRoberts-M.github.io/_posts/2017-01-08-sci-nonfi-venomous-research.markdown

 The authors conclude that the resistance of platypus GLP-1 is “the result of conflicting function of this peptide in metabolic control and venom.”
-They speculate that the same protein being used for internal regulation and as a weapon against its own species pushed the evolution of the platypus toward different means of breaking down GLP-1.
+They speculate that the same protein being used for internal regulation and as a weapon against its own species pushed the evolution of the platypus towards a different means of breaking down GLP-1.

 On a side note: The authors use the abbreviation GCG over six times, for two pages, before defining it.
 Bad form.
 Improved use of commas would also have made for easier reading.
 Copyediting isn’t just for English majors.